nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2026-01-06-previous-submissions-table-iteration.md

 - There is no clear way to show removed learners
 - Comparing evidence for a specific learner becomes difficult due to the number of file links
 - Changes to learner names are hard to track while maintaining links to the same evidence and completion dates
-- Notes increase in number and may be required per learner, often with associated actions
+- Completion notes increase in number and may be required per learner, often with associated actions

-### Framing the problem: How Might We statements
+### Framing the problem: "How Might We" statements

 We translated these needs into “How Might We” statements to guide the design direction for both user groups